bgreen000/CDS492-CAPSTONE/README.md

 WHAT YOU'LL NEED

-This analysis will be conducted using R and two datasets containing information on global suicide rates and human freedom index scores.
+This analysis will be conducted using R and three datasets containing information on global suicide rates, human freedom index scores, and divorce rates.

 To obtain the global suicide dataset:
 1. Visit https://data.oecd.org/healthstat/suicide-rates.htm